GMH-Code/SuperChocChip/README.md

 - The input and rendering modules can be swapped for your own creations.
 In theory, you can make a game run on almost any custom display and keypad.
 - Custom-built CHIP-8 and Super-CHIP system fonts, with all characters drawable.
 - Redefinable palettes, in both PyGame and Curses renderers.
+- Scale2x (high quality) smoothing in the PyGame renderer, off by default.

 Notes
 -----